drjpeibol/TFM-Quantum-Kernel-SVM/README.md

 ## Paper

 This paper is the result of my Master's thesis.
-You can find the PDF version [here] (Resources/TFM_Pablo_Serrano.pdf)
+You can find the PDF version [here](Resources/TFM_Pablo_Serrano.pdf)

 ## Contact